pmean/build-website/text/16/shortening-survey.md

 So just say in the methods section that you needed to shorten the survey and the choices as to what items to remove was made based on the subjective opinion of a subject matter expert (yourself).

-Then when the excessively picky reviewer (in my opinion) rejects your paper, send it to a different journal.
-In general, it's a bad idea to change scales because a reviewer is likely to raise concerns.
+Then when the excessively picky reviewer (in my opinion) rejects your paper, send it to a different journal.ï¿½ In general, it's a bad idea to change scales because a reviewer is likely to raise concerns.
 But I think that the practicalities of research sometimes require you to shorten a survey, because a shorter survey with uncertain psychometric properties might still be preferred to a longer survey that half of your volunteers refuse to complete.

 Research is often a series of difficult compromises between theoretical ideals and practical realities.
 Shortening your scale is limitation that you do need to acknowledge, but having a limitation like this should not disqualify you from publishing your results.
 If we only published research with no limitations, the research journals would be a lot thinner.